pnpm/pnpm/packages/pnpm/README.md

 When using npm or Yarn, if you have 100 projects using lodash, you will have 100 copies of lodash on disk.
 With pnpm, lodash will be stored in a content-addressable storage, so:

-1. if you depend on different versions of lodash, only the files that differ are added to the store.
+1. If you depend on different versions of lodash, only the files that differ are added to the store.
   If lodash has 100 files, and a new version has a change only in one of those files, `pnpm update` will only add 1 new file to the storage.
-1. all the files are saved in a single place on the disk.
+1. All the files are saved in a single place on the disk.
 When packages are installed, their files are hard-linked from that single place consuming no additional disk space.

 As a result, you save gigabytes of space on your disk and you have a lot faster installations!